elves/elvish/website/ref/command.md

 -   On Windows: `%AppData%\elvish\lib`, followed by `%LocalAppData%\elvish\lib`.

+If the legacy `~/.elvish/lib` directory exists, it is also searched.

 # Other command-line flags

 Running `elvish -help` lists all supported command-line flags, which are not